vedderb/bldc/lispBM/README.md

 (str-replace str rep optWith)
 ```

-Replace every occurrence of rep in str with opnWith.
+Replace every occurrence of rep in str with optWith.
 If optWith is omitted every rep will be removed.
 Example:

 ```clj
 (str-replace "Hello World!"
 "World" "LispBM")